johnnychen94/johnnychen94/README.md

 the same as "Jiuning" in Chinese.
 As you can guess from my account name, I was born in 1994; not too young, and not too old.

 I was a philosophy student, and now I'm a PhD student in mathematics.
-I enjoy share knowledges with others, yet I'm a slow learner, or at least I think so.
+I enjoy sharing knowledges with others, yet I'm a slow learner, or at least I think so.

 I use MATLAB, Python, Julia, Ansible, Docker for my daily work.
 Among those I enjoy Julia most.
 I heard people code ~100 lines in average per day, in that sense, I'm a poor programmer.

 I do image processing and deep learning for my daily research.
 I do not want to be one of the too many in the overly optimistic _typical_ deep learning fields; that's not very fun.
 Or in other words, I do not want to throw myself into a field that everyone is interested in; I don't think that's how innovation comes up.
-Nevertheless, I'm a poor scientist speaking of (the number of) publications.
+Nevertheless, I'm a poor scientist speaking of (the number of) publications so I can hardly justify what I just said.

 A few noteworthy things I did since I became a programmer: